lianyibupt/ElonQuantAgent/README.md

 ## 🔧 Implementation Details

-We built QuantAgents with LangGraph to ensure flexibility and modularity.
-We utilize gpt-4o and gpt-4o-mini as our deep thinking and fast thinking LLMs for our experiments.
-However, for testing purposes, we recommend you use gpt-4o-mini to save on costs as our framework makes lots of API calls.

 **Important Note**: Our model requires an LLM that can take images as input, as our agents generate and analyze visual charts for pattern recognition and trend analysis.